-- (1) An entity is a reporting entity if- - (a) the chief executive has identified the entity as a reporting entity; and - (b) the chief executive has given the entity an information notice for the decision to identify the entity as a reporting entity; and - (c) any period for the internal or external review of the decision, including any period of appeal, has expired. - (2) Also, an entity is a reporting entity if the entity-
+- (1) An entity is a reporting entity if- - (a) the chief executive has identified the entity as a reporting entity; and - (b) the chief executive has given the entity an information notice for the decision to identify the entity as a reporting entity; and - (c) any period for the internal or external review of the decision, including any period of appeal, has expired. - (2) Also, an entity is a reporting entity if the entity- - (a) receives, sorts, recycles, treats or disposes of waste above a threshold prescribed under a regulation; and - (b) is part of a sector of entities (a sector of reporting entities) prescribed under a regulation.

-- (b) is part of a sector of entities (a sector of reporting entities) prescribed under a regulation. - (3) Despite subsection (2), the chief executive is not stopped from identifying an entity as a reporting entity and giving it an information notice under subsection (1) on the basis that the entity is part of a sector of reporting entities. - (4) The chief executive may identify an entity as a reporting entity only on the basis of 1 or more of the following, having regard to the entity's activities- - (a) the entity receives, sorts, recycles, treats or disposes of waste above a threshold prescribed under a regulation; - (b) the entity is a reporting entity under subsection (2). - (5) A regulation for this section may prescribe different thresholds for- - (a) different entities; or - (b) different types of waste; or - (c) entities in different locations in the State.
+- (3) Despite subsection (2), the chief executive is not stopped from identifying an entity as a reporting entity and giving it an information notice under subsection (1) on the basis that the entity is part of a sector of reporting entities. - (4) The chief executive may identify an entity as a reporting entity only on the basis of 1 or more of the following, having regard to the entity's activities- - (a) the entity receives, sorts, recycles, treats or disposes of waste above a threshold prescribed under a regulation; - (b) the entity is a reporting entity under subsection (2). - (5) A regulation for this section may prescribe different thresholds for- - (a) different entities; or - (b) different types of waste; or - (c) entities in different locations in the State.